 Between 1912 and 1915 several small buildings were added to the Garden.
 First a tool shed was moved onto a flat area in the Woodland Garden south of the bog and downhill from the South entrance.
+Eloise Butler named this area the "plateau," a natural terrace, about one-half acre in size, half way down to the wetland from the South entrance.
 Then in 1915 a slightly larger wooded "cabin" with two rooms was built to Eloise's specifications and she noted its completion in her log on April 9 of that year.
 It was at first unheated but later heated by a small wood stove and on cold days Martha Crone would report that water froze in the watering buckets, stove or no stove.
-Prior to the wood stove, Martha would bring a portable kerosene stove from her home to provide heat adn the Park Board furnished the kerosene.
+Prior to the wood stove, Martha would bring a portable kerosene stove from her home to provide heat and the Park Board furnished the kerosene.

-That building served as office, visitor center, shelter and all other purposes until 1970 when the new shelter shown below was completed and dedicated to Martha Crone.
+The building was divided into two sections, one part serving as a tool room and the other served as office, visitor center, shelter and all other purposes until 1970 when the new shelter shown below was completed and dedicated to Martha Crone.
 It was known as "the little cabin" and as the "garden office" and originally sported a sign that read "Office of Curator - Wild Botanic Garden" and later "Botanic" was changed to "Flower".
-When the Martha Crone Shelter was complete, the old "offoce" was moved to near the back gate where it remained for a number of years.
+When the Martha Crone Shelter was complete, the old "office" was moved to near the back gate where it remained for a number of years.

 Below are photos of the original 1915 wooden "office and visitor center" used by Eloise Butler, Martha Crone and Ken Avery, Garden Curators, until it's replacement in 1970.
 On June 10, 1951 The Minneapolis Tribune published an article on Martha Crone titled “City Wild Flower Gardener Rescues Plants From Bulldozers.”
 (PDF).
 Here's an interesting quote about the garden office: